ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-test-debug.md

 Use the `mbed test` command to compile and run tests.

-There are two testing frameworks: Greentea and Icetea.
-Greentea provides tests designed for driver porting and target verification.
-Icetea provides and manages tests for multiple devices at the same time.
-For example, you can test the network setup for a server and multiple clients, simultaneously controlling them from the test environment.
+The testing framework is Greentea, which provides tests designed for driver porting and target verification.

 The arguments to `test` are: